StroeerSE/StroeerBeaconSDK_Android/readme.md

 ## Purpose of the SDK
 With this SDK your mobile app will be capable of scanning so called "beacons".
 A beacon is a small piece of hardware that enables the detection of user-location information by using Bluetooth technology.

-The SDK is capable of detecting beacons  whether the host-application is in background or foreground.
-Scanning is also active while your app has no online-connection.
+The SDK is capable of detecting beacons regardless whether the host-application is in background or foreground.
+Scanning is also active while your app has no internet-connection, provided that the API-Key has been verified at least once.
 All beacon analytics-events are gathered while offline and will be sent to our back-end as soon as the online connectivity is recovered.

 After setting up the SDK correctly within you application for the first time all necessary data will be downloaded.